rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 |  2 - Data Link    |  Ethernet, WiFi, Token Ring, ...             |
 |  1 - Physical     |  Cables, optical fibers, radio waves, ...    |

-**The layer 1** (Physical) supports transmission over a communication channel (Wifi, Optical fiber, RJ cable, etc.).
+**Layer 1** (Physical) supports transmission over a communication channel (Wifi, Optical fiber, RJ cable, etc.).
 Unit: the bit.

-**The layer 2** (Data Link) supports network topology (token-ring, star, bus, etc.), data splitting and transmission errors. transmission errors.
+**Layer 2** (Data Link) supports network topology (token-ring, star, bus, etc.), data splitting and transmission errors.
 Unit: the frame.

-**The layer 3** (Network) supports end-to-end data transmission (IP routing = Gateway).
+**Layer 3** (Network) supports end-to-end data transmission (IP routing = Gateway).
 Unit: the packet.

-**The layer 4** (Transport) supports service type (connected or unconnected) encryption and flow control.
+**Layer 4** (Transport) supports service type (connected or unconnected) encryption and flow control.
 Unit: the segment or the datagram.

+**Layer 5** (Session) supports the communication between two computers.

+**Layer 6** (Presentation) represents the area that is independent of data at the application layer.
+Essentially this layer translates from network format to the application format, or or from the application format to the network format.

-**The layer 7** (Application) represents the contact with the user.
+**Layer 7** (Application) represents the contact with the user.
 It provides the services offered by the network: http, dns, ftp, imap, pop, smtp, etc.

 ## The naming of interfaces

 *lo* is the "**loopback**" interface which allows TCP/IP programs to communicate with each other without leaving the local machine.
-This allows to test if the **network module of the system is working properly** and also to ping localhost.
+This enables testing if the **network module of the system is working properly** and also allows pinging the localhost.
 All packets that enter through localhost leave through localhost.
 The packets received are the packets sent.

 The Linux kernel assigns interface names with a specific prefix depending on the type.
-Traditionnaly, all **Ethernet** interfaces, for example, began with **eth**.
+Traditionally, all **Ethernet** interfaces, for example, began with **eth**.
 The prefix was followed by a number, the first being 0 (eth0, eth1, eth2...).
 The wifi interfaces were given a wlan prefix.

-On Rocky8 Linux distributions, systemd will name interfaces with the new following policy:
+On Rocky8 Linux distributions, systemd will name interfaces with the new following policy where "X" represents a number:

 * `enoX`:  on-board devices
 * `ensX`: PCI Express hotplug slot
 * `enpXsX`: physical/geographical location of the connector of the hardware
 * ...

-## Using the IP command
+## Using the `ip` command

 Forget the old `ifconfig` command!
 Think `ip`!

 > :notebook: **NOTE:**
 > Comment for administrators of older Linux systems:
 > The historical network management command is `ifconfig`.
-This command tends to be replaced by the `ip` command, which is already well known to network administrators.
+This command has been replaced by the `ip` command, which is already well known to network administrators.
 > The `ip` command is the only command to manage **IP address, ARP, routing, etc.**.
 > The `ifconfig` command is no longer installed by default in Rocky8.
  It is important to get into good habits now.

 ## The hostname

-The hostname `command` displays or sets the hostname of the system
+The `hostname` command displays or sets the host name of the system

 ```
 hostname [-f] [hostname]